vgleason25/Splash-Web-Scrape-Quotes/README.md

 # Splash-Web-Scrape-Quotes
 Scrape quotes from multi-page JavaScript website using Splash and Scrapy

+Following is the objective and process for achieving the objective in Section 11 of Modern Web Scraping class on Udemy.

 # Modern Web Scraping Section 11: Scraping JavaScript Websites using Splash Part 6: Scraping Quotes Website Assessment
 ## Objective